Want to connect to the PhillyIX? Here’s how…

-PhillyIX does not charge per port; Rather, we charge an annual membership fee of $2500 per year and operate an “all-you-can-eat” port model.
+- PhillyIX does not charge per port; Rather, we charge an annual membership fee of $2500 per year and operate an “all-you-can-eat” port model.
 With your membership, you are initially given a single 10GigEthernet port, but if your needs are greater than that, you’re able to expand as necessary (with technical justification and subject to board approval).
-We currently offer only 10GigE and 40GigE ports, but we do allow LAGs if you need more than 10G but less than 40G, or if your equipment doesn’t support 40GigEthernet.
+We currently offer 10G, 40G, and 100G ports.
+We also allow LAGs if you need more than 10G but less than 40G, or if your equipment doesn’t support 40GigEthernet.

 Steps for Connecting

-No broadcast traffic (such as CDP, LLDP, DHCP, STP) is allowed over the IX fabric, except IPv4 ARP neighbor discovery.
+- No broadcast traffic (such as CDP, LLDP, DHCP, STP) is allowed over the IX fabric, except IPv4 ARP and IPv6 neighbor discovery.